Study of neutrinoless double beta decay in the Standard Model extended with sterile neutrinos

-In this section, we study the effect of combined contribution of active and sterile neutrinos on $\lvert m_{ee} \lvert$.
-While studying the contributions coming from sterile states we make use of the equations (\ref{eq:sol-mass1}- \ref{eq:sol-mass3}), which arise as a consequence of exact seesaw relation.
-The effect of the addition of $N$ number of sterile neutrinos on $\lvert m_{ee} \rvert$ has been reported in Ref.\cite{Blennow:2010th}, as a special emphasis on the dependence of mass of sterile states on $0\nu\beta\beta$ decay rate.
-In Ref.\cite{Abada:2014nwa} the same idea has been incorporated in an inverse seesaw model.
+In this section, we study the effect of the combined contribution of active and sterile neutrinos on $\lvert m_{ee} \lvert$.
+While studying the contributions from sterile states, we make use of the Eqs. (\ref{eq:sol-mass1}- \ref{eq:sol-mass3}), which arise as a consequence of an exact seesaw relation.
+The effect of the addition of $N$ number of sterile neutrinos on $\lvert m_{ee} \rvert$ has been reported in Ref.\cite{Blennow:2010th}, as a special emphasis on the dependence of mass of sterile states on the $0\nu\beta\beta$ decay rate.
+In Ref.\cite{Abada:2014nwa}, the same idea has been incorporated in an inverse seesaw model.
 In Ref.\cite{Blennow:2010th}, the authors also show that the contribution of active neutrinos should always be taken into account when deriving bounds on additional parameters of the model.
-Accordingly, inclusion of three sterile states leads to the modification of effective neutrino mass formula given in Eq.(\ref{eq:eff-mass}).
-So taking into account both active and sterile neutrinos mediating the $0\nu\beta\beta$ decay process and using the parametrization given in Eq.(\ref{eq:curl-U}), the effective neutrino mass can be expressed as \cite{Abada:2021zcm, Abada:2014nwa}:
+Accordingly, inclusion of three sterile states leads to modification of the effective neutrino mass formula given in Eq.(\ref{eq:eff-mass}).
+So, taking into account both active and sterile neutrinos mediating the $0\nu\beta\beta$ decay process and using the parameterization given in Eq.(\ref{eq:curl-U}), the effective neutrino mass can be expressed as \cite{Abada:2021zcm, Abada:2014nwa, Abada:2018qok}:

 where $p^2=-(100 ~{\rm MeV})^2$ is the virtual momentum exchanged in the process.
-As the only neutrino associated with the decay is electron neutrino $\nu_e$, only the $ei$-elements of the neutrino mixing matrix $\mathcal{U}$ are present in the above expression.
+As the only neutrino associated with the decay is the electron neutrino $\nu_e$, only the $ei$-elements of the neutrino mixing matrix $\mathcal{U}$ are present in the above expression.